The bell rang. You moved on.

 You gave them money from every paycheck.
 When you left, they kept it.

-Every paycheck you earned as a teacher, your district took thousands of dollars for a pension fund — money you were required to contribute and that you don't see again until usually retirement.
-When you moved on, that money didn't come with you.
+When you moved school districts or left education, your district kept thousands of dollars you were required to contribute to a pension fund — money that was deducted from every paycheck and that you don't see again until usually retirement.
+That money didn't come with you.
 Nobody told you how to get it back.
 Nobody even told you that you could.
-You are entitled to a refund of every dollar you contributed — but the system is designed to make it so hard that most teachers just walk away.
+You are entitled to a refund of every dollar you contributed — but the system is designed to make it so hard that most people just walk away.

 💸